 They’re easy to maintain and clean, but they’re too clinical for whole room in our opinion.

-More expensive than tiles
+Bathroom panels are more expensive than tiles

 The better end of the market (where you should be shopping for long life bathrooms) are not a cheaper option.
 Yes, you’ll be able to put one board up in a faster time that lots of tiles, but boards are not cheaper inch-for-inch.

-Boards should be seen as a luxury in a cubicle or bath area to make a statement and the price certainly helps with that.
+PVC wall panels should be seen as a luxury in a cubicle or bath area to make a statement and the price certainly helps with that.
 They’re not the cheap option you think they are when you do the maths on buying and fitting.

-Limited choice compared to tiles
+There are a limited choice of bathroom panels compared to tiles

 When you’re looking for tiles, you’ll be spoilt for choice.
 You can find tiles of all colours, sizes, textures, and designs.
 The problem is rarely lack of choice.